Kim Kardashian Reportedly Bans Kanye West From ‘KUWTK’ Costa Rica Holiday Amid Divorce Rumors

 This is said to be the reality star’s first time that she actually gets to spend some quality time with her family members, who have all cleared their schedules to be with one another.

-For Kim Kardashian, the trip to Costa Rica is rather significant to her, since it’s also the first vacation she’s had since the horrific incident she faced in Paris, back in October, where she was gagged and thrown into a bathtub before having all of her belongings stolen from the apartment she stayed at.
+For Kim Kardashian, the trip to Costa Rica is rather significant to her, since it’s also the first vacation she’s had since the horrific incident she faced in Paris back in October, where she was gagged and thrown into a bathtub before having all of her belongings stolen from the apartment she stayed at.

 Considering the supposed fact that Kim and Kanye have had their fair share of arguments in recent months, Kardashian doesn’t want to bring that negative energy on this trip with her family around, Celeb Dirty Laundry alleges.